 Students will be considered for admission upon meeting the following prerequisites: submission of the enrollment essay; submission of the name of an academic referee; and a minimum GPA of 3.0 overall.
 We strongly recommend completing at least one of the core courses (PHI 202, WWS 370, POL 306, POL 307, POL 312 or POL 313) by the end of the sophomore year.

 Students are normally accepted in the second semester of their sophomore year to enter the program as juniors, and must apply by a deadline announced each spring.
 In exceptional cases, juniors may be accepted into the program at the Director's discretion.
 For more information on the Program in Values and Public Life's application process and current deadlines, please visit the program's website.

 To qualify for a program certificate, students are required to complete three core courses, two thematic courses, and independent work as described below.
 No course counted toward the certificate may be taken P/D/F.

 Core Courses (3 courses):

-Students must take one course out of each of the following three categories: (1) PHI 202 / CHV 202: Introduction to Moral Philosophy; (2) one of the following courses: WWS 370 / CHV 301 / POL 308: Ethics and Public Policy, POL 307 / CHV 307: The Just Society, POL 306 / CHV 306 / PHI 360: Democratic Theory, or POL 313 / CHV 313: Global Justice; (3) a Junior/Senior Seminar in Values and Public Life (topics change from year to year) or, if necessary, another seminar on normative issues approved by the program director.
+Students must take one course out of each of the following three categories: (1) PHI 202 / CHV 202: Introduction to Moral Philosophy; (2) one of the following courses: WWS 370 / CHV 301 / POL 308: Ethics and Public Policy, POL 307 / CHV 307: The Just Society, POL 306 / CHV 306 / PHI 360: Democratic Theory, POL 312: The Ideal of Democracy, or POL 313 / CHV 313: Global Justice; (3) a Junior/Senior Seminar in Values and Public Life (topics change from year to year) or, if necessary, another seminar on normative issues approved by the program director.